PranavAvasthi/Patterns-in-Cpp/README.md

 # Patterns-in-Cpp
-# This Repository Consists of Total 27 Patterns
+# This Repository Consists of Total 27 Patterns in Cpp